scarecrow1123/allennlp-distributed-training/README.md

 # allennlp-distributed-training

-This repo holds code/config for running example AllenNLP experiments with `DistributedDataParallel` support.
+This repo holds a few example AllenNLP experiments modified to run with `DistributedDataParallel` support.
 The `training_config` directory has two versions of the same set of experiments.
 The ones in `distributed_data_parallel` directory mostly differs with the dataset readers.
 The dataset readers are replicas of the original ones in AllenNLP, with a minor modification to support distributed sampling.